 • Types of vans: Ram Promaster

 Alaskavans‘ Ram Promaster conversions come fully kitted out with all the amenities for your Alaskan road trip, including swivel seats and Webasto heaters for chilly weather.
-Note that their vans are equipped to handle a maximum of two people and are not to be driven outside of Alaska.
+Note that their rental vans are equipped to handle a maximum of two people and are not to be driven outside of Alaska.

 Last Frontier Westies